bitmovin/bitmovin-player-web-samples/README.md

 4. Put the sample together with the free bitdash version to your webserver
 5. Enjoy best MPEG-DASH streaming performance!

-## Sample Content

-The folling content is provided with this sample:
-* Sintel DASH MPD (up to 6 Mbps) incl. multiple subtitles and audio tracks
-* Sintel DASH MPD (limited to 1.5 Mbps) incl. multiple subtitles and audio tracks
-* Sintel HLS M3U8 incl. multiple subtitles and audio tracks

 ## Generate Content The Easy Way

 To generate MPEG-DASH content on your own, please have a look at http://www.bitcodin.com/ and give it a free try!